gberlu/gberlu.net/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a lecturer in criminology in the [Department of Sociology](https://www.surrey.ac.uk/department-sociology) at the [University of Surrey](https://www.surrey.ac.uk).
+My research focuses on illicit and unregulated markets, and primarily on three areas: drug markets; commercial sex markets; organised crime and illicit markets.
+I am particularly interested in fusing criminology scholarship with quantitative methodologies, and using social network analysis to explore co-offending, deviant behaviour, and victimisation.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.